Improve Your Relationships With One Special Thing

 Today, I’ll show you how to create unique experiences with your loved ones.
 I call it The One Special Thing.

 If you’ve read enough of my newsletters, you know I love to shorten my programs to acronyms (blame it on the Army).
-The One Special Thing—the OST—is a something I’ve done with my kids for a number of years.
+The One Special Thing—the OST—is something I’ve done with my kids for a number of years.

 It started back when I was doing a lot of international travel.
 When the kids were old enough, I started taking Lena and Mark with me on business trips, and I’d extend our stay beyond the business part so we could enjoy a new experience together.
 As they got older and I traveled less, the OSTs continued and became more one-on-one.